The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 If you are building or buying health AI, validation is the word everyone uses and almost nobody defines rigorously.
-That gap is no longer just an academic problem – it is a liability.
+That gap is no longer just an academic problem – it is a liability, a patient safety issue, and an increasingly visible regulatory expectation.
+The rules of what counts as evidence are changing, and they are changing fast.

 The Uncomfortable Truth